 “I’ve been involved in the MOA since the first day I came to Michigan,” Hurst says.
 “Iowa is where my training for state and national engagement began.
 That gave me a steppingstone to the next opportunity.”

 Hurst follows Andrew Adair, D.O.’98, FAAFP, FACOFP, as MOA president.
-Adair’s involvement began in the late 1990s as a DMU student when he connected with Eugene Oliveri, D.O., a past MOA president and American Osteopathic Association president, who invited Adair an AOA committee, sparking his involvement.
+Adair’s involvement began in the late 1990s as a DMU student when he connected with Eugene Oliveri, D.O., a past MOA president and American Osteopathic Association president, who invited Adair to join an AOA committee, sparking his involvement.

 “When I came to Michigan, I was lucky enough to get involved at the county and state levels as well as the national level,” Adair recalls.
 “It was a fun thing to do and got me out of my silo.”